Uanela/arkos/packages/docs/docs/core-concepts/authentication-system.md

 **Role Assignment:**

-- Use `role` for single role per user
+- Use `role` for single role per user or
 - Use `roles` for multiple roles per user
 - Both approaches work with Static RBAC